A Primer on Deep Learning for Causal Inference: Deep Learning Fundamentals

+Neural networks are trained by repeatedly making predictions from the training set, calculating error gradients for each parameter, and backpropagating small fractions of those error gradients.
+(Fig. \ref{fig:workflow} B).
+A full pass through examples in the training set is called a training loop or \textbf{epoch}.
+At the beginning of each epoch, the training set is divided into \textbf{mini-batches} of 2 to 1000 units, randomly sampled without replacement.
+This practice not only aids in memory management, it also improves optimization.
+Using small random samples reduces the risk of large “exploding” error gradients, particularly early in the training, that could cause the model to overshoot optimal solutions and instead get stuck in local minima.

+The size of mini-batches can be considered a hyperparameter.\footnote{In the specific context of causal inference, we recommend not having mini-batches that are too small such that the model can learn from both treated and control units with sufficient overlap.} Because a mini-batch of data is only a sample of a sample (the training dataset), the optimizer only adjusts weight parameters by a fraction of the error gradient (the \textbf{learning rate}) to avoid overfitting.
+The learning rate is also a hyperparameter, that typically varies between 0.0001 and 0.01.

-\textbf{Regularization.} Neural networks are highly susceptible to overfitting, and early stopping of training once the validation error begins to rise is a fundamental regularization technique.
-Other common regularization techniques include \textbf{weight decay} (i.e., $\ell^2$ norm, ridge, or Tikhonov) penalties on the weight parameters, dropout of neurons during training, and batch normalization. \textbf{Dropout} is a regularization technique in deep learning where certain nodes are randomly ``dropped out" from training during a given epoch \cite{Srivastava2014DropoutAS}.
+The non-convex nature of most loss functions\footnote{In convex functions (e.g. the OLS loss), there is a single minimum, so optimizing the function means that you will always converge at the same parameter weights.
+This is not the case for non-convex functions which may have many local minima.} means that optimization often requires hundreds to potentially millions of epochs of training.
+Moreover, neural networks are highly susceptible to overfitting because it is easy to overparameterize them with excessive neurons/layers.
+To ward against overfitting, error metrics on the complete validation set are computed at the end of every epoch.
+In a regularization practice called “\textbf{early stopping},” analysts usually stop training once validation metrics stop improving.
+Other common regularization techniques include \textbf{weight decay} (i.e., $\ell^2$ norm, ridge, or Tikhonov) penalties on the parameters, dropout of neurons during training, and batch normalization.

+\textbf{Dropout} is a regularization technique in deep learning where certain nodes are randomly silenced from training during a given epoch \citep{Srivastava2014DropoutAS}.
 The general idea of dropout is to force two neurons in the same layer to learn different aspects of the covariate/feature space and reduce overfitting. \textbf{Batch normalization} is another regularization technique applied to a layer of neurons \citep{Ioffe2015BatchNA}.
-By standardizing (i.e. z-scoring) the inputs to a layer on a per-batch basis and then rescaling them using trainable parameters, batch normalization smooths the optimization of the loss function. \end{TCBBox}
+By standardizing (i.e. z-scoring) the inputs to a layer on a per-batch basis and then rescaling them using trainable parameters, batch normalization smooths the optimization of the loss function.
+The addition and extent of each of these regularization techniques can be treated as hyperparemeters.